Do you feel like you have more month than money? Do you look at your bank account and wonder, “where did all the money go?”

 - Also, using a different color pen/pencil or highlighter, write down all of your income sources on the days that you expect to get paid, along with the amount.

-You can find blank calendar pages by Googling, “free calendar template” or I’ve found blank monthly calendars at the Dollar Tree.
+A 2019 printable budget is included in my Family Budget Spreadsheets bundle.
+Or, you can find blank calendar pages by Googling, “free calendar template” or I’ve found blank monthly calendars at the Dollar Tree.
 Also, my friend, Raki, offers a free blank calendar page if you sign up for her email newsletter.
 You can find that here: https://outsidetheboxmom.com/free-printable-monthly-calendar/

 3. Set your calendar aside, and grab some lined paper.
 At the top, write the word, “INCOME” and then list all of your after-tax income sources for the month you’re planning, and total the income.
 You should be able to pull these numbers from your budget calendar if you filled it out correctly.
 SEE SAMPLE BUDGET PIC BELOW.